baptistemarchand/berror/README.md

 the final error will contain all the metadata of the errors that caused it.
 If two errors send the same metadata property, the last one will override the first one.

+If you want to send metadata but you don't have an error that you just caught you can pass `undefined` or `null` to the constructor: `new BError("Oops", undefined, {foo: 42})`

 ## Logging
 BError comes with a `log` function that makes it easy and short to log the error.
 ```typescript